katiz1/katiz1.github.io/_publications/2010-10-01-paper-title-number-2.md

 ---
-title: "A day in the life of a mother whose child has cerebral palsy."
+title: "Interview: A day in the life of a mother whose child has cerebral palsy."
 collection: publications
 category: manuscripts
 permalink: https://gulsanakenzhebek.wordpress.com/